Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

    }
    ```

-1. To confirm the connection between the Qumulo Broker and the rsyslog instance, run the {% include qq.html command="qq audit_get_syslog_status" %} command.
+1. To confirm the connection between the Qumulo Broker and the rsyslog instance, run the {% include qq.html command="audit_get_syslog_status" %} command.

    The command returns one of three possible values for the `connection_status` field: